calc1f4r/ArFlash/Readme.md

 - **No Collateral Required**: Access loans without asset lock-up.
 - **Decentralized**: Operate in a fully decentralized environment, free from intermediaries.
 - **Permanent Records**: All transactions are permanently stored on the Arweave network.

+## How It Works

+1. **Liquidity Provision**:
+    - Liquidity providers must first approve the protocol to spend their tokens.
+    - They call the add liquidity function on the protocol.

+2. **Request Loan**:
+    - When a user requests a flash loan, the requestLoan handler on the Arflash protocol is executed.
+    - The protocol contract approves the transfer of tokens to the receiver's address.
+    - It then calls the onLoanReceived handler on the receiver's contract, passing the loan details.

+3. **Loan Utilization and Repayment**:
+    - The receiver contract should transfer the tokens to itself and perform the desired operations (e.g., trading, arbitrage).
+    - After utilizing the loan, the receiver contract must return the borrowed tokens plus any applicable fees to the protocol contract.

 ## Getting Started with Arflash